J-1 Visa Cybersecurity Analyst Jobs

 Does the two-year home residency requirement affect Cybersecurity Analysts on J-1?

 It can.
 The two-year home residency requirement applies if your J-1 program was government-funded, if your home country appears on the Exchange Visitor Skills List for your field, or if your program category carries the requirement by default.
-This matters if you want to transition to an H-1B or other work visa after your J-1 ends.
+This matters if you want to transition to an H-1B visa or other work visa after your J-1 ends.
 Confirm with your designated sponsor before you accept a host employer's offer.